-Tip: If you can't find lemongrass with the fresh produce, check the freezer section.
-Because lemongrass freezes well, it is often sold in frozen packets of about 6-8 stalks.Continue to 2 of 9 below.
+If you can't find lemongrass with the fresh produce, check the freezer section.
+Because lemongrass freezes well, it is often sold in frozen packets of about six to eight stalks.

-Remove Tough Outer Leaves
+Remove the Tough Outer Leaves

 Cut off the Bulb

 Use a sharp serrated knife to slice off the lower bulb.
 If you cut about 2 inches from the end, you should be able to remove the whole bulb, plus a little more.
-Discard.Continue to 4 of 9 below.
+Discard the bulb.Continue to 5 of 10 below.

-Slice up the Lemongrass
+Slice the Lemongrass

-Reserve Upper Stalks
+Reserve the Upper Stalks

-Stop slicing when you have cut two-thirds of the way up the stalk, or when it is no longer yellow and "fleshy".
+Stop slicing when you have cut two-thirds of the way up the stalk, or when it is no longer yellow and fleshy.
 The upper end the stalk will be mostly green and woody but is still useful in cooking soups and curries.
 Reserve this top end of the stalk for your recipe.

 Refine the Lemongrass

-Refined Lemongrass - Ready to Be Used
+Refined Lemongrass Ready to Be Used

-Use the lemongrass immediately, or store lemongrass by freezing it in a sealed container in your freezer.Continue to 8 of 9 below.
+Use the lemongrass immediately, or store lemongrass by freezing it in a sealed container in your freezer.Continue to 9 of 10 below.

 Make Use of the Upper Stalk